roaminro/local-koinos/README.md

 // get the accounts initialized with `mintKoinDefaultAccounts` const [genesis, koin, acct1] = localKoinos.getAccounts();

-// deploy a contract to the devnet (returns an instance of Koilib Contract const contract = await localKoinos.deployContract(acct1.wif, './calculator-contract.wasm', abi);
+// deploy a contract to the devnet (returns an instance of a Koilib Contract) const contract = await localKoinos.deployContract(acct1.wif, './calculator-contract.wasm', abi);

 // call your contract functions